 Another station influenced by Yerkes - Elephant & Castle.

-Tottenham Court Road station lost the look from 1920s after its redecoration in 1984 by Eduardo Paolozzi, one of the pioneers of the pop art.
+Tottenham Court Road station lost the look from the 1920s after its redecoration in 1984 by Eduardo Paolozzi, one of the pioneers of pop art.
 The Tube back then had a bad reputation, so the revitalization project started from this station.

 Stations on the Jubilee Line that opened in 1979 have dark colours and heavy forms with excessive use of metal and concrete.